DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 I was starting to feel extremely defeated.
 I questioned my products, the pricing, and everything I was doing.
 Until one day I got a notification on Pinterest.

-I was blown away that this platform could suddenly bring in over $600 in sales on one product in one month.
+I was blown away that this platform could bring in over $600 in sales on one product in one week.
 I took it as a sign and I set out to learn anything and everything I could about Pinterest.
 Today I’m sharing everything I have learned over the past 3 years about Pinterest and using it to market an Etsy Shop.

 The Problem With Etsy Search Results

-It’s a common problem to rank in Etsy search results.
+It’s a common problem to not rank in Etsy search results.
 Even with fantastic keywords and renewing schedules – in certain flooded markets on Etsy – it’s hard to rank in their searches.
 This of course makes it difficult to get your products in front of the eyes of your potential customers.
 Unless you use Pinterest for Etsy it’s difficult to get to that one sale a day goal.

 What if you could get your product in front of the eyes of potential customers without spending a dime?
 What if there was a platform with over 150 million active monthly users that you could show your products to?
 Does this sound awesome to you?

 Pinterest is the best tool to use for marketing your Etsy products.
-If you pick any social media network to focus all of your marketing on it needs to be Pinterest.
+If you pick any social media network to focus all of your marketing on, it NEEDS to be Pinterest.

 If you haven’t started your Etsy shop yet use this link to get 40 free listings.